wigglememore/RandomScripts/LandRegistryAnalysis/README.md

 A script to do some basic analysis on data downloaded from the HM Land Registry Open Data website.

 Current functionality:
-- Takes the address of a house you want the current value of, and works out what it "should" be, if it has increased from its last sold value by the same amount as the other houses on the list.
+- "current_value" Takes input file and the address of a house you want the current value of, and works out what it "should" be, if it has increased from its last sold value by the same amount as the other houses on the list.

 Input:
 - Takes a csv of values exported from the land registry website, with the "with headers" options.